Back to stories list

 Vusi’s sister thought for a while, then she said, “Vusi my brother, I don’t really care about gifts.
 I don’t even care about the cake!
 We are all here together, I am happy.
 Now put on your smart clothes and let’s celebrate this day!”
 And so that’s what Vusi did.

-Nkashi yakwa Vusi alikutumene panshita iyitali, elyo asosele ati, nshisakamene pa fyabupe, nangu ukusakamana pali keke!
-Nintemwe ukuti bonse tuli kuno abansansa.
-Nomba fwaleni ifyakufwala fyenu ifisuma elyo tusefye ubu bushiku!
-Nacine efyo Vusi acitile.
+Nkashi yakwa Vusi alikutumene panshita iitali, elyo asosa ati, “Nshisakamene pa fyabupe, nangu pali keeke!
+Nintemwe pantu bonse tuli kuno kabili tuli abansansa.
+Nomba fwaleni ifyakufwala fyenu ifisuma tusefye ubu bushiku!”
+Nacine efyo Vusi aacitile.

 Written by: Nina Orange